journeys into haunted landscapes for voices and sound

 The project didn't materialise, but I had begun my part of it, and I worked on alone.
 Gradually ten distinct locations chose themselves, starting from the centre of England and tracing a roughly elliptical path sunwise out through Wessex, Cornwall, Wales, Ireland, Scotland... to return southward to the river on whose bank it had begun.
 I originally imagined them as a set of miniatures, my own 'late Brahms intermezzi', but they grew to symphonic scale.
 The audio-guide principle remained - strictly 'audio' therefore, rather than radio - but each piece uses the medium in its own technically distinct way.
 They are:

 7. To the Waters and the Wild the Sperrin mountains

 8. Where There is No More Sea Scotland's Solway shore

 10. Poison Cross north Warwickshire

 Their 'onlie begetter' was Gareth Evans, currently Film Curator at the Whitechapel Gallery; and their cause has been taken up by Jack McNamara, Artistic Director of the New Perspectives touring theatre company, of Nottingham.
-Through his good offices, the series is being recorded (and in part filmed), and ##1, 2, 3, 7, 8 and 9 have been heard in prepared public performance.
+Through his good offices, the series has been recorded (with soundscaping by Adam McReady, and stellar performers, and with a hauinting film-dimension by Grant Gee. ##1, 2, 3, 7, 8 and 9 have also been given in prepared public performance.